 With a credit card, you’re only liable for a maximum of $50 in fraudulent charges once your card goes missing.
 And it’s your credit limit that’s at risk, not your bank account balance.
 That doesn’t mean you can’t use your debit card, but be extra protective since your money is at risk if you lose your card.

-Fortunately, the banking system in Europe is not dramatically different from that of the United States.
-Practicing these simple rules for using your debit card in Europe will keep your debit card usable and protect the funds in your bank account.
+Fortunately, the banking system in Europe is not dramatically different from that of the U.S. Practicing these simple rules for using your debit card while traveling abroad will keep your debit card usable and protect the funds in your bank account.
 For even more security, consider using a money belt, keeping pockets zipped, and practicing other smart money management habits while traveling.

 Visa.
 "Plus and Plus Alliance ATM Finder Networks."
 Accessed July 20, 2020.

 Mastercard.
 "Learn More About Our Brands."
 Accessed July 20, 2020.